ARM-software/CMSIS-View/Documentation/Doxygen/src/mainpage.md

 ﻿# Overview {#mainpage}

-**CMSIS-View** offers software developers methodologies, software components, and utilities that provide visibility into internal operation of embedded applications and software components.
+**CMSIS-View** equips software developers with software components, utilities and methodologies that provide visibility into internal operation of embedded applications and software components.

 With the software components of CMSIS-View, developers can collect time-accurate event-based information, display program execution status, and analyze fault exceptions.
 It allows to analyze execution flows, debug potential issues, and measure execution times.
 The data can be observed in real-time in an IDE or can be saved as a log file during program execution.